 These Three Methods Will Melt Your Chocolate Chips

 Get the lowdown on melting chocolate chips in the crockpot, the microwave, and the double boiler.
-The chocolate can be melted in three simple ways:
+There are three quick and simple ways to achieve perfectly melted chocolate.

 Chocolate that has been melted can be put to many different uses.
-Use it for anything from drenching fruit to dousing ice cream to baking into candy or cookie bars.
+Use it for anything from fruit dips and ice cream drizzles to candy and cookie bars.

 The process of melting chocolate can be simplified with a few simple strategies.
 Read on for advice on how to melt chocolate chips without them congealing or hardening again.